OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 ##### Getting Loaded Libraries

-In Frida REPL process related information ca be obtained using `Process` command.
-Within `Process` command, `enumerateModules` function lists the libraries loaded into process memory.
+In Frida REPL process related information can be obtained using the `Process` command.
+Within the `Process` command the function `enumerateModules` lists the libraries loaded into the process memory.

 ```
 [iPhone::com.iOweAss]-> Process.enumerateModules()